marcstae/ansible_apache_marcstae/README.md

 Clone this project onto your local machine that has Ansible installed.

+Edit the inventory file and run the playbook.

 ```bash
 # Run the playbook
 $ ansible-playbook playbook.yml -i inventory -k -K